 NOTE 7: Control plane cell broadcast is not included in this WT.

 WT#4.
-Outstanding issues in Rel-17 SA2 5MBS to support MBS traffic delivery:

-WT#4.1 Support the UEs reception of MBS session data in roaming scenario;

-WT#4.2 Support MBS session in deployment topologies with specific SMF Service Areas.
+Void.

 WT#5.
 Study whether there are any identified performance issues for high number of public safety UEs, and if yes study necessary enhancements to 5MBS for that scenario.